virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeAddVolume

-The event will be performed before adding volumes to Docker container.
-It will be executed once for each Docker container.
+The event is performed before adding volumes to Docker container.
+It is executed once for each Docker container.

 **Event Placeholders:**